wearesho-team/google-autocomplete/README.md

 #Google autocomplete

-This library allows you to search cities/streets using google api.
+This library allows you to search Ukrainian cities/streets using google api.

 ## Installation